-Scenario 4: Staging NETs prior to planned surgery (Score 8 - appropriate).
-Published series reporting on surgical cytoreduction of NET liver metastases have demonstrated that, although it is not curative, it improved survival compared with historic controls (e.g., all patients with NET metastases from large national databases) (43-47).
+Scenario 4: Staging NETs Before Planned Surgery (Score 8-Appropriate)

+Published series reporting on surgical cytoreduction of NET liver metastases have demonstrated that, although it is not curative, it improved survival compared with historic controls (e.g., all patients with NET metastases from large national databases) (44-48).
 The conventional wisdom is that surgical debulking "sets the clock back" but does not cure patients; thus, the presence of extrahepatic disease is not necessarily an absolute contraindication.
-With the development of SSTR-PET, more extensive metastatic disease is being detected, and there is no consensus on how to manage patients surgically if extensive nonresectable disease is seen on SSTR-PET.
+With the development of SSTR PET, more extensive metastatic disease is being detected, and there is no consensus on how to manage patients surgically if extensive nonresectable disease is seen on SSTR PET.
 If the bulk of metastatic disease is in the liver or abdominal lymph nodes, then surgical intervention may be warranted.
-In cases with extensive bone, mediastinal, and/or neck metastases, the benefits of hepatic cytoreduction are less clear, especially in those patients with impaired performance status and higher grade tumors.
-Nonetheless, the workgroup agreed that SSTR-PET should be used to guide surgical planning and to rule out extensive extraabdominal disease in patients prior to undergoing hepatic cytoreductive procedures.
+In cases with extensive bone, mediastinal, or neck metastases, the benefits of hepatic cytoreduction are less clear, especially in those patients with impaired performance status and higher-grade tumors.
+Nonetheless, the workgroup agreed that SSTR PET should be used to guide surgical planning and to rule out extensive extraabdominal disease in patients before undergoing hepatic cytoreductive procedures.

-Scenario 5: Evaluation of a mass suggestive of a NET not amenable to endoscopic or percutaneous biopsy (e.g., ileal lesion, hypervascular pancreatic mass, mesenteric mass) (Score 8 - appropriate).
-A major role for SSTR-PET is to demonstrate the presence of SSTRs noninvasively.
+Scenario 5: Evaluation of Mass Suggestive of NET Not Amenable to Endoscopic or Percutaneous Biopsy (e.g., Ileal Lesion, Hypervascular Pancreatic Mass, Mesenteric Mass) (Score 8-Appropriate)

+A major role for SSTR PET is to demonstrate the presence of SSTRs noninvasively.
 This can help narrow the differential diagnosis of a lesion and therefore help determine the correct treatment algorithm.
-In the setting in which a biopsy is not easily obtained, either because of technical limitations such as the lack of access to enteroscopy or because of increased risk of invasive biopsy such as a hypervascular lesion or one too close to large vessels, SSTR-PET can demonstrate noninvasively that an uncharacterized mass is SSTR positive and therefore most likely a NET.
+In the setting in which a biopsy is not easily obtained, either because of technical limitations such as the lack of access to enteroscopy or because of increased risk of invasive biopsy such as a hypervascular lesion or one too close to large vessels, SSTR PET can demonstrate noninvasively that an uncharacterized mass is SSTR-positive and therefore most likely a NET.
 In addition, other SSTR-positive disease may be revealed that is more amenable to biopsy.